mkrapp/Metadata-Simulator/README.md

-# Metadata-Simulator
+# RDM-Simulator

-Generate a set of dummy data projects and create a summary report.
+RDM (Research Data Management) simulator generates a set of dummy data projects and create a summary report.

 # What?
 Why?